 Regarding the Membership

 As members of OSI Tennis you get the opportunity to play tennis frequently* within a youthful community of fellow students.
 OSI Tennis is a non-profit group, run purely by volunteering students who share a burning passion for tennis.
-All of our income (like the semester fee, course profit etc.) gets back to our members in some way or another, with the intention of offering the best possible tennis-experience for the cheapest possible money (you can expect occasional social happenings as well).
+All of our income (like the semester fee, course profit etc.) goes back to our members in some way or another, with the intention of offering the best possible tennis-experience for the cheapest possible price (you can expect occasional social happenings as well).
 In return we expect all of our members to familiarize themselves with the information we provide here, and also follow our rules and regulations.

 We encourage all members to join our “Facebook Discussion Group”, as it will be used as a channel to provide useful information regarding our activities.
 You can also use it as a platform to communicate with other members, ask questions, encourage people to attend to sessions etc. Link: https://www.facebook.com/group...